Skip to Main Content

 Passatge de Marimon is a quiet residential passage in the upper reaches of Barcelona's Sarrià-Sant Gervasi district, a neighbourhood that sits at some remove from the louder creative kitchens clustered around Eixample and the waterfront.
 The building's understated exterior gives little away.
 Inside, the dining room operates in a contemporary, minimalist register: clean lines, considered proportions, a setting that places the food at the centre without theatrical distraction.
 This is a particular strand of Barcelona fine dining that doesn't compete for attention with its surroundings.
 The room does its job, then steps aside.

 That restraint reflects something meaningful about where Hisop sits in the city's creative restaurant order.
-Barcelona's top-tier creative kitchens — Disfrutar, Cocina Hermanos Torres, Lasarte, ABaC, and Enigma — operate at €€€€ price points with the ambition and infrastructure to match.
-Hisop holds a Michelin star and prices at €€€, which in a city with this density of recognised kitchens is a notable gap.
-The restaurant's longevity and competitive pricing are not incidental; they are a core part of its reputation.
+Barcelona's top-tier creative kitchens, Disfrutar, Cocina Hermanos Torres, Lasarte, ABaC, and Enigma, operate at €€€€ price points with the ambition and infrastructure to match.
+Hisop holds a Michelin star and prices at €€€, which in a city with this density of recognised kitchens is a notable value.
+Its competitive pricing is a core part of its reputation.

 Creative Catalan Cooking Without the Asador Detour